devilry/devilry-django/docs/core_intro.rst

 Candidate
 =========
-- :obj:`~devilry.apps.core.models.Candidate.only_candidate_in_group`

-Deprecated fields (will soon be removed, and should NOT be used for new code):

 - :obj:`~.Candidate.identifier`
 - :obj:`~.Candidate.full_name`
 - :obj:`~.Candidate.email`

+All of the cached fields on Candidate is deprecated (will soon be removed, and should NOT be used for new code).